readandprogress/reading.is-a.dev/_posts/General/2023-05-31-being-sick-among-other-things.md

 date:   2023-05-31 00:00:00 -0000
 author: Reading
 categories: General
+excerpt: I planned for this blog to be for long-form posts, but I guess I can make an exception for today, and microblogs and microblogging are pretty cool!
+But I digress.
 ---
 I planned for this blog to be for long-form posts, but I guess I can make an exception for today, and microblogs and microblogging are pretty cool!
 But I digress.